-- Extended abstracts will typically be two to four pages in length (short paper format).
+- Extended abstracts will typically be two to four pages in length.
 Extended abstracts will not be published in IFAC PapersOnLine.
 They will only appear in the congress preprints.

 - Survey papers provide an overview of a research topic and have a limit of twelve pages.
-They can be part of Invited sessions, regular sessions and open-invited tracks.
-Accepted survey papers will appear in IFAC-PapersOnLine after the conference and might be selected for an extended Journal publication.
+Organizers of invited sessions, tutorial sessions and open-invited tracks can provide a survey paper.
+Please refer to the corresponging detailed descripions of these session types.
+Accepted survey papers will appear in IFAC-PapersOnLine after the conference.

 - Late breaking results contributions spotlighting late breaking work in progress, thus the submission deadline is much later as regular contributions.
-They will typically be two to four pages in length (short paper format).
+They will typically be two to four pages in length.
 Late breaking results will not be published in IFAC-PapersOnLine.
 They will only appear in the congress preprints.
 Late breaking results will be subject to ad hoc peer review and typically presented in special sessions.

 - Demonstrator contributions can be in regular paper format (6-8 pages) or short paper (2-4 pages) format.
 They are thought to promote research or educational oriented devices, innovative prototypes and attractive transferof technologies towards high-tech enterprises.
 Demonstrators expose some prototype or pedagogical device to be presented at dedicated exhibitions.
 If an experimental demonstration is infeasible, then also videos of the experimental setup are accepted.
 The demonstrators will be presented at special demonstrator sessions or at interactive sessions (video or software demonstrators).